ihateblueb/aster-kt/README.md

 ## Running

-To run Aster, you just need a PostgreSQL database.
+To run Aster, you'll need:

+- Java runtime
+- PostgreSQL database
+- libvips

 Copy `configuration.example.yaml` to `configuration.yaml` and fill out the connection information.
 You can edit this while the server is running, the config is frequently refreshed.
 After that, run `java -jar aster.jar migration:execute` and your database will be set up and your instance is ready to